neursh/induction-stove/README.md

 # Induction Stove
-Arduino based induction stove system with many features and highly customizable.
+Raspberry Pi based induction stove system with many features and highly customizable.

 ## Why??
 Why not.
 Imagine built yourself an induction stove, that's very cool and fun to do.